maldua/zimbra-foss-builder/README.md

 These builds are done not thanks to the `root` user but thanks to a regular user from your distro which will be part of the `docker` group.
 This documentation will be using: `zbuilder` for such an user.

-*Note for advanced users only: If you really need to use root user in order to use Docker reading github Dockerfiles can give you a hint on how to rewrite the current smart Dockerfiles.*
+*Note for advanced users only: If you really need to use root user in order to use Docker reading github Dockerfiles (from zimbra-foss project) can give you a hint on how to rewrite the current smart Dockerfiles.*

 ### Docker setup